ljunggren/boozang-docs/README.md

 **Creating a simple validation**

 In a test, it´s common to make sure that a certain outcome is achieved.
 In Boozang we do this using validation, also known as assertions.
-To create a validation, simply click on the validation icon and select the element to validate it in the application window.
+To create a validation, click on the validation icon and select the element to validate it in the application window.
 The default validation content format: "validate exists" will be created.
 If you want to change the validation content format to "innerText", "data", or "screenshot" you can do this in the tool window.

 **Validate Exists**

-The default validation is "Validate Exists", that will simply verify that the element exists.
-To edit the validation content format simply change it from the action detail page.
+The default validation is "Validate Exists", that will verify that the element exists.
+To edit the validation content format change it from the action detail page.
 The expectation value will be automatically updated.

 **Inner Text**